alist-org/docs/docs/config/site.md

 The announcement of the `alist`, such as `### Hello\nWelcome to use Alist`.
 We suggest you add a title in front of the content, such as `### Hello`, so that the content will not be covered by `Close Button`.

+- If you don't want to display it, you can clear the contents of the announcement to not display it.

 ### Pagination type

 - All: All files will be displayed at once.